Employee Vs Contractor: Differences, Advantages & Disadvantages

 Advantages & Disadvantages of Hiring Contractors

-There are many advantages of hiring a contractor.
+There are many advantages to hiring a contractor.
 These include:

 • Contractors have a specialised set of skillset